Graduate salaries in investment banking and investment management

 Graduate salaries in investment management

 Many graduates start out on £31,000 to £35,000 a year.
 However, salaries can fall on either side of this figure, with some employers offering upwards of £25,000 and others offering £40,000+.
-The latest AGR Graduate Recruitment Survey of its members, which include the largest investment management firms, revealed that they expected to pay an average graduate starting salary of £43,000 in 2013 to 2014.
+The latest AGR Graduate Recruitment Survey of its members, which include the largest investment management firms, revealed that they expected to pay an average graduate starting salary of £37,000 in 2016.

 Potential earnings in investment management